shauryabaijal/shauryabaijal/README.md

 </div>

 <h1> Hello There!!!!
 I am Shaurya Baijal  </h1>

 ## About Me

-- I am currently studying in prefinal year of my college in BTech Computer Science Engineering branch with an overall CGPA of 9.39
+- I am currently studying in the prefinal year of my college in the BTech Computer Science Engineering branch with an overall CGPA of 9.39
 - I am an Artificial Intelligence and Cybersecurity Research Intern at IIT BOMBAY CSE Department (IITB trust lab)
 - I have also completed Agile Virtual Experience Program, JP Morgan Chase & Co
 - I have received 100 Days Badge 2022 on Leetcode
-- I am 3 star on codechef with Max rating (1689)
+- I am 3 stars on CodeChef with a Max rating (of 1689)
-- I have received Global rank 60 out of 25k competitive programmers in CodeChef Starters 55 contest.
+- I have received a Global rank of 60 out of 25k competitive programmers in CodeChef Starters 55 contest.
 - I am a Former Operations Associate Intern, Tech Analogy
 - As a young and ambitious computer science student, I have always been fascinated by the fields of AI, ML
 - Additionally, I have actively participated in various hackathons and coding competitions, which have helped me to develop my technical skills and gain practical experience.
+- I am always open to collaborating on projects and innovative ideas.
+- ✉️ &nbsp;You can shoot me an email at baijalshaurya@gmail.com!
+I'll try to respond as soon as I can.

 ### My Tech Stack: